“Every drop counts.”

 Roswell, Georgia

-Like building a house, protecting a public water supply system starts with a solid foundation.
-The water purveyors in Roswell, Georgia, recently updated their backflow prevention standard details.
+Like building a house, protecting the public water supply starts with a solid foundation.
+The water purveyors in Roswell, Georgia, updated their backflow prevention standard details.
 They now include new specifications for above-ground reduced pressure zone (RPZ) backflow preventers.

-This move is important because engineers need design standards to help them properly design and specify the best devices and methods for the public water system.
+This move is important because engineers need design standards to help them properly design and specify the best devices and methods for both the project and the public water system.

-Many of the standard details across the country haven’t been updated in years.
-Outdated specifications may not align with the currently recognized best practices endorsed by leading trade groups, such as the American Waterworks Association and the American Society of Plumbing Engineers.
+Though the shift has been taking place in recent years, there are still parts of the country where standards and codes haven’t been updated in quite some time.
+Obsolete specifications may not align with recognized best practices endorsed by leading trade groups, such as the American Water Works Association and the American Society of Plumbing Engineers.

 Streamlining to One Device